Candidates

 However, that party must submit the names of its candidates by the same deadline above.

-The first day to pick up petitions for the offices of School
+The first day to pick up petitions for Byrdstown offices is January 9, 2026.
+The deadline to turn in these petitions is

-12:00 NOON on April 4, 2024.
+12:00 NOON on March 10, 2026.
 These races are nonpartisan.

 ______________________________________________________________________